strongloop/loopback/README.md

 #### Remote Hooks

-Run a function before or after a method is called remotely by a client.
+Run a function before or after a remote method is called by a client.

     User.beforeRemote('save', function(ctx, user, next) {
       if(ctx.user.id === user.id) {